techguy95/jekyll-now/_posts/2017-4-24-Remember-MadLibs.md

 - Later when I started working on the desktop "rig" at the crib I pulled down the code that I uploaded to the GitHub repo from my laptop using this guide https://help.github.com/articles/cloning-a-repository/
 - I almost forgot to mention something wonderful I learned in the class was about event based programming, aka "THE event loop".
 - So basically you can kick off scripts based on certain interactive triggers based on user input(s) {think nested and chained loops using objects/arrays/variables whoa...} with and endless array of libraries and custom javascript modules #mindsplode
 - OK!
-Let's take a look at our javascript running an event-based program!
+Let's take a look at our javascript running an event-based MadLibs program!
 {% highlight javascript %}
 function showMadLib()
   {